Hackers are trying to steal Signal users’ backups in new wave of phishing attacks

 With US spy laws set to expire, lawmakers are split over protecting Americans from warrantless surveillance

 Some lawmakers are calling for widespread reforms following years of surveillance scandals and abuses across successive U.S. administrations.
-But even if the spy law known as Section 702 expires in April, the government’s spy powers will not automatica…
+But even if the spy law known as Section 702 expires on April 30, the government’s spy powers will not automat…

 WhatsApp notifies hundreds of users who installed a fake app made by government spyware maker